SWoolfeek/TextImageBot/README.md

 # TextImageBot
-My TelgramBot which take text sent to him, and send a picture back to you.
+My TelegramBot which take text sent to him, and send a picture back to you.

 DataBase - MySQL